 In 2019 the Walmart Foundation awarded a second grant to the Aspen Institute to support its ANDE program.
 This time, as part of the Partnership for Sustainable and Inclusive Small and Growing Business program, ANDE will build strong and inclusive agricultural entrepreneurial ecosystems in Mexico, Guatemala, El Salvador and Honduras.
 The work includes understanding the gender profile and gender inclusion performance of small and growing businesses and farmer producer organizations; and then using these insights to develop customized training, advice, and tools to help advance gender inclusion in these organizations and to track and measure change.

 Pictured here are Women Farmer Producer Organization members in the Accelerating Value Chain Benefits for Improved Income for Farmers and Nutrition for Consumers program which is implemented by the International Crops Research Institute for the Semi-Arid Topics (ICRISAT) in Andhra Pradesh, India and is made possible through grant funding support from the Walmart Foundation

 Photo Credit: TechnoServe

-Using Strengths of our Business
+Using the Strengths of our Business

 To learn more about Walmart’s supplier diversity programs click here